ComplianceCheckup

 Work through each category systematically.
 The checklist covers the seven GDPR principles from Article 5, the six lawful bases for processing from Article 6, and the eight data subject rights from Articles 15–22.
 Each item includes a reference to the specific GDPR article so you can verify the requirement directly in the official regulation text at gdpr-info.eu.

 Start with your lawful basis for processing — you cannot lawfully process personal data without one, and this determines much of your compliance posture.
 Then work through data subject rights, which require internal processes to respond to requests within 30 days.
-If you also process health data, you may need to review our HIPAA checklist; if you serve California residents, review the CCPA checklist.
-Use the PDF export to share your progress with your Data Protection Officer, legal team, or external auditors.
+If you also process health data, review our HIPAA checklist; if you serve California residents, review the CCPA checklist.

 Frequently Asked Questions